 4 Tips to Turn Distracted Drivers Into Safe Drivers

 Turn off your phone.

-A survey by the National Sleep Foundation found that drowsy drivers are still attentive to their smartphones: 34% of teens in the study reported they glance at app notifications when they’re driving, and 88% of those who consider themselves “safe” drivers confess to using apps when they’re behind the wheel.
-The text or app notification can wait.
+Remember that the text or app notification can wait.
 Put your phone out of reach.
 You know the saying: Out of sight, out of mind.
 Apply it to your phone and reach your destination safely.

 Drive time is quiet time.

 Many people experience anxiety while driving, but you can help alleviate the stress by trying to relax.
 Stop jamming out to the music, set down your coffee mug, and chill out during your commute.
 Use the drive time to gather your thoughts and concentrate on traffic.

 This one is simple: your job is to drive the vehicle, and if you’re fortunate enough to have company in the vehicle, put them to work.
 Let them map out the directions, text for you, and get the fast food situation under control.
 It will take potentially dangerous distractions off your plate.